Houston Federal Criminal Defense Lawyer

 • Immigration Crimes

-Federal agencies such as the FBI, DEA, ICE, and other agencies investigate and pursue suspected federal crime.
+Federal agencies such as the FBI, DEA, ICE, and other agencies investigate and pursue suspected federal crimes.
 A conviction for any of these charges can lead to significant time in federal prison along with hefty fines.
 These fines can easily be in the millions of dollars depending on the case.

 Which Court Hears Houston Federal Criminal Cases?